Magnus Karlsson (musician): Biography

 Magnus attended school to study classical guitar when he was 10 years old.
-Later on he was very much into "The New Wave of British Heavy Metal" of bands such as Iron Maiden, Dio, Judas Priest and Black Sabbath.
+Later on he was very much into bands such as Iron Maiden, Dio, Judas Priest and Black Sabbath.
 His influences as a guitarist were Steve Morse, Steve Vai and Allan Holdsworth.
 He has played in various metal and fusion bands early on and developed a style which mixes metal and folk music.

 His first critically acclaimed musical project was with the band Last Tribe, which has released three full-length albums.

 In 2004, Magnus started to work as a session musician in a project put together by Frontiers Records, which had the intention to have two acclaimed heavy metal vocalists singing together as a duet.
 The project ended up featuring powerhouse vocalists Russell Allen (Symphony X) and Jørn Lande (ex-Masterplan) and was simply called Allen/Lande.
 The project released its first three albums with all music and the majority of lyrics written by Magnus Karlsson, featuring a variety of hard rock and heavy metal songs with a progressive metal touch.

 In the same year he also started to write music for a project with singer Tony Harnell (TNT), drummer John Macaluso (Ark, TNT, Yngwie Malmsteen) and bassist Fabrizio Grossi (Steve Vai) that would later on become the band Starbreaker.